tenten-hash/frontend-enhancement-project/README.md

 ## Submission

-Include screenshots and description in your PR.
+Include screenshots and description in your Pull Request (PR).